-The Accounts Receivable on the statement of Net Position is show net of an Allowance for Doubtful Accounts of \$42,308.
+The Accounts Receivable on the statement of Net Position is show net of an allowance for doubtful accounts.
+The allowance for doubtful accounts as of December 31, 2017, is \$46,697.

 Capital Assets:

 Capital assets, which include property, plant, and equipment, are reported on the Statement of Net Position.
 Capital assets are defined by the government as assets with an initial, individual cost of more than \$5,000 to more than \$50,000, depending on asset category, and an estimated useful life in excess of two years.
 Such assets are recorded at historical cost or estimated cost if purchased or constructed.
 Donated capital assets are recorded at acquisition value at the date of donation.